THE MEMBERS OF STERLING GREENWOODS LIMITED

 (iii) In respect of Loans and Advances Granted during the year.

-a) The Company has granted loans to its subsidiary/Associate company covered in the register maintained under section 189 of the Companies Act 2013 ('the Act').
+a) The Company has granted loans to its subsidiary company covered inthe register maintained under section 189 of the Companies Act 2013 ('the Act').

 (vii) In respect of Statutory Dues

 According to the information and explanation given to us in respect ofstatutory dues:

 (a) The Company has generally been regular in depositing undisputedstatutory dues including Provident